Hotmoka/hotmoka/README.md

             nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
-            BigInteger.valueOf(300_000), // gas limit: enough for this very small jar gasHelper.getSafeGasPrice(), // gas price: at least the current gas price takamakaCode, // class path for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed
+            BigInteger.valueOf(300_000), // gas limit: enough for this very small jar gasHelper.getSafeGasPrice(), // gas price: at least the current gas price of the network takamakaCode, // class path for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed